dheera/shoji-lamps/README.md

 These are the filaments I used, if you want to duplicate the look.

 * [3D Universe PETG, Medium Brown](https://shop3duniverse.com/products/3d-universe-petg-filament-1-75mm-750g).
 I found this Medium Brown shade to look very much like wood when viewed from a distance and if the 3D print striations are aligned correctly.
-* eSun White PETG for the back of the screens.
+* White PETG for the back of the screens.
 Any white PETG will do.
+I have had very good results with eSun PETG in general.
-* eSun Black PETG for the writing on the screens.
-Any black PETG will do.
+* Small amount of black PETG for the "birds" and "bamboo" screens.
+* Small amount of black and red PETG for the "sakura" screen.
+* Small amount of black, red, grey PETG for the "fuji" screen.

 # Printing the roof, bars, base, and lockpins